How to Apply for Banked Samples

 2. Project Planning and Budgeting

 You will be asked to prepare a short description of your project, what kind of samples and how many you will need and any linked clinical data you might require.
 This will help the ARB team identify the right resources that will be needed to support your project.
-You will also be given an estimate of the cost of the collection so you can write it into your grant application.
+You will also be given a cost estimate of the collections which you can write it into your grant application.

 Sample Withdrawal Pricing